 Tips for online shopping

-Online shopping in Belgium has really taken off, and with this guide, it’s tempting to do all your shopping online from now, but be careful.
-Keep these tips in mind before pressing that buy button.
+Online shopping in Belgium has taken off, and with this guide, it’s tempting to do all your shopping online from now, but be careful.

 - Not everything is necessary cheaper online.
 Don’t forget to have a quick look at your local shop.
-You’d be surprised what they have to offer and sometimes at an even cheaper price than online!
+You’d be surprised what they have to offer and sometimes at an even lower price than online!

 - While it’s easy, don’t fall into the trap of buying what you want.
 Be mindful of your expenses.
-Before buying something, make sure you actually need it.
+Before buying something, make sure you need it.

 - Earn money while shopping online by using cashback!

-- Pay attention to the currency you pay in in your online shop.
+- Pay attention to the currency you pay in your online shop.
 Especially with AliExpress, you might be buying in a different currency.

 For amazon it can even be usefull to compare amazon.de with amazon.fr